Free Traffic vs Gatekeeper Traffic

 toll-booth*

 Usually I prefer to speak about visitors not traffic as in people visiting your site.
-Why?
-The term traffic is too fuzzy.

 It fails to really explain what is going on on the Web.
-It’s a misleading metaphor when it comes to your site in particular.

-It’s also dehumanizing.
-You treat people like an amorphous mass.
 You don’t see actual individuals.
 You only see often meaningless numbers to stroke your ego.
+We call them “vanity metrics”.

-To be able to find some common ground I have to make an exception and to speak about Internet traffic this time as I would accept this word.
+To be able to find some common ground I have to make an exception and to speak about Internet traffic this time as if I would accept this word.

 The Myth of Free Google Traffic Dissected

-Today I will speak about traffic for the sake of simplicity in order to dispel a common myth I encounter frequently, the myth about free traffic from Google.
+In order to dispel a common myth I encounter frequently: the myth of free traffic from Google.

 Most people talk about free traffic and mean free as in free beer, not free press.

-I mean both free as in no money spent and free as in unobstructed by an outside entity.
+• free as in unobstructed by an outside entity.

-Free (as in unpaid) traffic is a myth by itself.
-It costs a lot of money to push a site in organic search results unless you do everything yourself but then still it costs a lot of effort.
+It costs a lot of money to push a site in organic search results!

-You could earn money from client work during that amount of time.
 Thus it isn’t free either.
 That’s obvious though, isn’t it?
 It does cost work.

-Let’s assume that you are the #1 super SEO guru so that you don’t need much time to achieve top rankings for your websites on Google.
+That way you don’t need much time to achieve top rankings for your websites on Google.

 The Google Gates

-Then your traffic is still not free.
-It’s gatekeeper traffic.
-There is a gate you have to pass.
 You are not free to choose which gate you pass and how.

-Someone else decides on your behalf.
-You can only optimize according to the gatekeeper’s rules so that you get a better position while waiting in line at the gates to be let through.
+Only then you get a better position while waiting in line at the gates to be let through.

 1. who they are